sinanazem/rag-pdf-chatbot/README.md

 - **[Streamlit](https://streamlit.io/)**: A framework for creating interactive web applications.
 - **[MongoDB](https://www.mongodb.com/)**: A NoSQL database for data storage.
 - **[Docker](https://www.docker.com/)**: A platform for containerized applications.

-## Contributing

-We welcome contributions to enhance the RAG PDF Chatbot!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a Pull Request.

 ## License